KKB007X/urdf-closed-chain-links/README.md

 Further work will focus on improving constraint accuracy, analysing simulation stability, and investigating methods for controlling the orientation of the end effector relative to the base link.

+here's an application of this concept : https://github.com/KKB007X/closed_chain_gripper